pyglfw/pyglfw/README.rst

 Pythonic **pyglfw** package handles following moments:

- - Encapsulation of struct pointers and functions api into objects with properties and methods.
+ - Encapsulation of struct pointers and functions API into objects with properties and methods.
  - Transparent usage of strings (either from python 2 or from python 3).